richefeu/rockable/README.md

 ```sh
 source Env_rockable.sh
 ```

+> [!IMPORTANT]
+> This will not yet work for MacOSX.
+It will be fixed in the future

 To run a simulation, a configuration file has to be written.
 The format of such a file is described in the documentation.
 We show here a simple example simulating a sphere bouncing on a plan.